My Dead Family, Adrian Villar Rojas

 A deep, deep sigh shuddered through you.

 You held your breath then, as if holding the words, the questions I could imagine forming in your mind: What did you feel?
 How did he make you feel?
-I placed my hand on your face, and tilted my head just as you bent to look at me.
+I placed my hand on your face, tilting my head just as you bent to look at me.
 Your eyes were dark with sadness.
 You’d always sensed the heaviness of my father’s death, a distressing weight in my life.

 “That’s all he had to do.
 To be there.
 For me.
 To touch my face.
 To hold me so that his body became a shell I could curl into.
 I could feel.
 I wasn’t numb.
 I ached and I hurt.
 But for a moment, I didn’t feel alone.”